top of page

 Click here to download the bidding plans document above.
 You'll find a higher resolution grading plan image at page 22.

 Below is the agenda for this meeting, and underneath that are my agenda analysis and meeting review.
+Go here for my Commentary on Regulatory Capture.

 A. Agenda Analysis